-Cost of sales - equipment.
-"Cost of sales - equipment" totaled \$1.398 billion for the year ended December 31, 2012, a decrease of \$17 million or 1.2% compared to the same period in 2011.
-The decrease was attributable to lower equipment costs incurred of \$114 million corresponding with lower sales to DISH Network.
-The decrease was partially offset by an increase of \$85 million in costs associated with higher sales of broadband equipment and networks to customers in our enterprise and consumer markets generated by the Hughes segment and an increase of \$13 million in costs corresponding to higher sales of set top-boxes and related accessories to our international customers.
+Cost of sales-equipment.
+"Cost of sales-equipment" totaled \$1.40 billion for the year ended December 31, 2012, a decrease of \$17.3 million or 1.2% compared to the same period in 2011.

+Cost of sales-equipment from our EchoStar Technologies segment for the year ended December 31, 2012 decreased by \$121.4 million, or 9.4%, to \$1.17 billion compared to the same period in 2011.
+The decrease was attributable to a decrease in equipment costs of \$133.3 million, related directly to a decrease in sales of set-top boxes and related accessories sold to DISH Network.
+The decrease was partially offset by an increase in cost of sales of \$13.0 million, primarily related to an increase in sales of set-top boxes and related accessories to our other international customers.